-Assume the user account is the administrator, after a Ch shell is launched in Windows, by default, the screen prompt of the shell window becomes where C:/Documents and Settings/Administrator is the user's home directory on the desktop as shown in Figure 30.
+Assume the user account is the administrator, after a Ch shell is launched in Windows, by default, the screen prompt of the shell window becomes where C:/Documents and Settings/Administrator is the user's home directory on the desktop as shown in Figure 32.
 The colors of the text and background as well as the window size and font size of the shell window can be changed by right clicking the Ch icon at the upper left corner of the window, and selecting the menu Properties to make changes.
 Note that for Windows Vista, you need to run ChIDE with the administrative privilege to make such a change.
 The displayed directory C:/Documents and Settings/Administrator is also called the current working directory.
 If the user account is not the administrator, the account name Administrator shall be changed to the appropriate user account name.
 The prompt indicates that the system is in a Ch shell and is ready to accept the user's terminal keyboard input.
 The default prompt in a Ch shell can be reconfigured.
-If the input typed in is syntactically correct, it will
+If the input typed in is syntactically correct, it will be executed successfully.
+Upon completion of the execution, the system prompt > will appear again.
+If an error occurs during the execution of the program or expression, the Ch shell prints out the corresponding error messages to assist the user in debugging the program.

+'''

 C:/Documents and Settings/Administrator>

+'''